mALAKa82973i/SbFYIQRY/1x7/lS5t/CAg1hD/9hu6z/cloud-native-development-security_CIZ4H_1742897637.log.md

 * **Determine which components of the platform cause problem**
 * **Check the FAQs, git pages and forums of those components to identify if the problem is with component itself**
-* **Perform a [cursory search](https://github.com/CloudGeometry/cgdevx-core/issues)** to see if the problem has already been reported.
-Please review the list to see if a similar suggestion has already been submitted.
+* **Perform a [cursory search](https://github.com/CloudGeometry/cgdevx-core/issues)** to see if the problem has already

 #### How Do I Submit A (Good) Bug Report?
 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the